 Possibly, although before taking the surgery route, Dr. Petkov puts together a treatment plan that consists of conservative measures to see if you get relief.
 Bunion treatment can include:

-While bunion surgery requires you to stay off your feet for a few days, it’s the most effective way to correct bunions that are causing severe pain or are continuing to get worse.
+While the procedure requires you to stay off your feet for a few days, it’s the most effective way to correct bunions that are causing severe pain or are continuing to get worse.
 The team at Premier Podiatry offers comprehensive pre- and postoperative care if surgery is required.

 You can contact your podiatrist who will provide you with recommendations regarding the type of bunion corrector sandals you require.
 The aforementioned recommendations can decrease the risk of this foot condition dramatically.

 The cost varies greatly depending on the type of surgery, your geographic location and insurance coverage.
 According to recent reputable studies, the average bunion surgery cost is around $5,600.
 Although, it can range from $3,500 up to $12,000.
-Keep in mind that minimally invasive bunion removal surgery, offering a fast recovery and almost no pain, is considerably less expensive.
+Keep in mind that minimally invasive bunion removal surgery in NJ, offering a fast recovery and almost no pain, is considerably less expensive.

 You can expect to get reimbursement for bunion treatment if it is causing pain and/or changing the way you walk.
 In this case, it will be considered a medical necessity and the costs associated with surgery will be partially covered.
 The coverage depends on the type of insurance plan you have.
 You should not forget that if you choose a surgeon who is out-of-network, your insurance provider might not cover your expenses.
 Before deciding on the surgeon, keep in mind that your health should always be the most important consideration in any medical decision.

-If you have bunions, consulting an expert in the field of podiatry is the best way to determine the severity of the problem and the best course of treatment.
+If you have bunions or are looking for the highest-quality “bunion surgery near me”, consulting an expert in the field of podiatry will be the best option for you.
+Dr. Velimir Petkov, as a leading bunion doctor in NJ, will determine the severity of the problem and the best course of treatment.
 Don’t ignore painful bunions.
 Contact Premier Podiatry today to set up an appointment for an evaluation.Give Us A Call Today 973-315-5555